-MED 272 Drug Therapy
+MED 272 Drug Therapy 3 0 0 3

-Prerequisites: Grade of "C" or better earned in MED 260 and MED 264 Corequisites: None be able to apply marketing principles in organizational decision making.
+Prerequisites: Grade of "C" or better earned in MED 260 and MED 264

 This course focuses on major drug groups, including their side effects, interactions, methods of administration, and proper documentation.
 Emphasis is placed on the theory of drug administration.
 Upon completion, students should be able to identify, spell, recognize side effects of, and document the most commonly used medications in a physician's office.